dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/da1.md

 ---
-title: Update the generated pages
+title: Update the generated pages in an ASP.NET Core app
 author: rick-anderson
-description: Update the generated pages with better display.
+description: Learn how to update the generated pages in an ASP.NET Core app.
 manager: wpickett
 ms.author: riande
 ms.date: 08/07/2017